 Licensed tour guides have priority access to all the top tourist sites in Barcelona.
 Even in Park Guell and Sagrada Familia where tickets in advance are required (and that doesn’t mean not waiting in line, but guaranteeing your access), there private guides have a separate fast track access.

 If you book a private tour your guide will take care of getting all the necessary tickets in advance, get you on the fast track access and give you the best experience at the site or sites of your choice, adapting her speech to your interests and level and dribbling large groups to minimize crowded times.
-If your budget allows, pack as many top sites in your tour as possible, and leave the less crowded sites for your time on your own.
-Or if your budget is limited, a private tour of one single favorite site will definitely be worth your money.

 What are your tricks to get fast track entry and skip the line when you are traveling?